Roots and Radishes

 This simple quinoa salad with cucumber is perfect for times when you need a basic quinoa salad to pair with your favorite proteins or use as a base for a delicious grain bowl.
 With flavor that gets even better in the fridge, it's an excellent salad to meal prep for nourishing lunches or side dishes throughout the week!

 Looking for a feel-good recipe that helps you meal prep for the week ahead?
-This simple quinoa salad with cucumber is one of my absolute favorites.
+This simple cucumber quinoa salad is one of my absolute favorites.
 Fluffy quinoa and fresh, crunchy veggies and herbs all get tossed into a simple vinaigrette, and honestly the whole thing gets even better as it sits because the quinoa soaks up all that delicious dressing (which also keeps the quinoa from drying out in the fridge!).

 Make your preferred protein to toss in or use up leftovers, use as a flavorful base for grain bowls, or scoop this salad into your leafy green salads to add texture and variety.
 This salad travels well, so it's perfect to pack up for work or school, yet it also makes for a quick, low-effort work from home lunch.